shigebeyond/jkmvc/doc/http/upload.md

 # Upload files

-Jkmvc uses `servlets.com: cos: 05Nov2002` for uploading files, and improves into a convenient API to handle the upload file.
+Jkmvc uses servlet3.0's `javax.servlet.http.Part` for uploading files, and improves into a convenient API to handle the upload file.

 ## 1 Upload configuration